- This guidance is for England, Scotland and Wales

-It is also a criminal offence to use someone else's registered trade mark in the course of trade without permission.
+It is also a criminal offence to use someone else's registered trade mark for business purposes without permission.

 If you wish to use someone else's trade mark you should contact the rights owner and seek permission or a licence to use the protected trade mark.

 You can search the trade mark register on the GOV.UK website to find out if a mark is already registered.

 EUIPO administers the EU registration system for trade marks.